Skip to Content

 It’s easier to plan the Camino through a company because they do all the booking and planning for you.
 The main drawbacks (in my opinion) are that it’s more expensive and it doesn’t give you much flexibility as your accommodation and luggage delivery are booked in advance.

-The Central Route is a 260 km/161 mi inland route from Porto to Santiago de Compostela.
-There are several historical towns along the way.
-The scenery is mostly forest and fields.
+The Central Route is a 243,5 km/151 mi inland route from Porto to Santiago de Compostela.
+There are several interesting historical towns along the way.
+The scenery is countryside, forest, and fields.

 The Litoral Way (Senda Litoral) is a 280 km/173 mi coastal route.
-From Porto, it follows the coast after Vila do Conde it goes pretty much the same way as the Coastal Route.
-The main difference the Litoral Way often goes on the beach but sometimes if you get to a river you might have to walk around to get to the nearest bridge or just go around because there is simply no way to continue.
-Just like the Coastal Route, it merges with the Central Route in Redondela.
+From Porto, it goes along the Douro River and the coast.
+In Vila do Conde it merges with the Coastal Route.
+From there both routes follow the same trajectory.
+The main difference of the Litoral Way compared to the Coastal Route is that it goes as much as possible next to the sea.
+Like the Coastal Route, it merges with the Central Route in Redondela.

 The Spiritual Variant (Variante Espiritual) is an optional route from Pontevedra to Padron (Pontecesures).
 It includes 2 walking days and 1 day on the boat.
 It’s a scenic and quite challenging route due to a steep ascent on the first day and a long descent on the second day.